My 'Go To' Communication Activities For Couples

 My Top Mental Health & Couples Therapy Communication Skills

 Before we get into my top communication exercises for couples, we have to first of all get the foundations down and learn the core skills of how you and your partner speak and listen to each other.
-Remember that good communication skills include both listening and sharing your own feelings with each other.
+Remember that good communication tools include both listening and sharing your own feelings with each other.

 Active Listening Exercises: Overcoming Communication Barriers